wfpioneer/walmart-oyi-app/README.md

         * Create a file: `android/app/src/main/assets/appcenter-config.json` containing the Stage config from our [Secret Properties Confluence Page ]( https://collaboration.wal-mart.com/pages/viewpage.action?pageId=627157432#OYIPropertySecrets-OYI-APPappcenter-config.json ) matching the desired environment.
-    * This File is not needed for Dev builds
     * This file is ignored in our `.gitignore`
     * During the looper build process, we create this file using the proper values pulled from the `APPCENTER_SECRET` looper-encrypted values defined in our `.looper.yml` and `.looper.staging.yml`